Foundation Models in Medical Imaging: A Review and Outlook: Background

 \subsection{FM Core Technical Concepts}

-Foundation models are characterized by three core concepts that set them apart from traditional deep learning methods and allow them to excel across various domains.
+Foundation models are characterized by three core concepts that set them apart from traditional deep learning methods.
 At the foundation of these models' capabilities are: \textbf{1.} \textbf{\textit{large-scale pretraining}} on extensive datasets, enabled by \textbf{2.} \textbf{\textit{self-supervised learning}} objectives that extract meaningful patterns without manual annotation.
 Through this process, the models learn rich, generalizable representations in the form of \textit{embeddings}: high-dimensional vectors that capture clinically relevant patterns and relationships in the data.
-Unlike traditional deep learning models designed for specific tasks, foundation models organize knowledge in these versatile embeddings, which can then be \textbf{3.} \textbf{\textit{efficiently adapted}} to various downstream clinical applications through multiple approaches.
+Unlike traditional deep learning models designed for specific tasks, foundation models organize knowledge in these versatile embeddings, which can then be \textbf{3.} \textbf{\textit{efficiently adapted}} to various downstream clinical applications through multiple approaches (see Figure \ref{fig:overview}).
 Below, we examine these concepts in detail.